-[November 2018] PATCH Strips have been approved by the Therapeutic Goods Administration (TGA) to replace their current plastic outer wrapper with paper, which will result in PATCH being a fully compostable product.
+PATCH Strips packaging has been approved by the Therapeutic Goods Administration (TGA) resulting in PATCH being a fully compostable product.

 Please note: An item is considered biodegradable it can be broken down by natural elements such as fungi or bacteria.
 The period of time in which it breaks down can be months or years depending on the item and the conditions it is exposed to.
 For example if we look at a standard size leaf that’s fallen from a tree it may take weeks or months for the leaf to biodegrade.
 However if when you compare an average leaf to that of an oak leaf, a hardy, durable natural item, it will take longer to biodegrade.
 It’s estimated it will take up to four years for an oak leaf to fully decompose.